sertacs/Kids-Clock/README.md

 # Kids Clock

-An interactive analog clock application designed specifically for children to learn the logic of time before mastering how to read an analog clock.
+An interactive analog clock web application designed specifically for children to learn the logic of time and daily routines.

 ## Overview